ser/maubot-forgejo/README.md

-   Following our example, if your instance is hosted on `maubot.example.com` and you kept the default `plugin_base_path` i.e. `_matrix/maubot/plugin`, the Github's new OAuth App's form should go like this:
+   Following our example, if your instance is hosted on `maubot.example.com` and you kept the default `plugin_base_path` i.e. `_matrix/maubot/plugin`, the Forgejo's new OAuth App's form should go like this:

    * Application name: My Forgejo Bot
    * Homepage URL: https://maubot.example.com/